Nannorrhops: Description

-The flowers are borne in tall, open clusters up to 3 m long at the top of the stems; it is usually dioecious with male and female flowers on separate plants.
-The fruit is a brown drupe.
+The flowers are borne in tall, open clusters up to 0.6–1 m long at the top of the stems; the flowers are hermaphrodite.
+The fruit is a brown drupe 0.6–1.8 cm diameter, containing a seed 1.15-1.5 cm long and 1.1-1.5 cm wide.
 The individual stems are monocarpic, dying back to the ground after flowering, with the plant continuing growth from basal sprouts.

 Cultivation

 It is one of the hardier palms, tolerating winter frosts down to about -12 C (possibly even -20 C), though it requires very hot summers for good growth.
 It can be grown in USDA zones 6-11.
 It is occasionally grown as an ornamental plant in southern Europe and southern North America, but is not widely cultivated.